pietro-foini/Camera-traps-wild-life/README.md

 ### Local virtual environment

-We suggest to use [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows) for following steps 3-6.
+We suggest to use [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows) for following steps 2-7.

-1. Clone the repository;
-2. Install Python: Make sure you have Python installed on your system.
+1. Install Python 3.9: Make sure you have Python installed on your system.
 You can download it from the official Python website (https://www.python.org/) and follow the installation instructions for your operating system;
+2. Clone the repository;
 3. Create a virtual environment;
 4. Activate the virtual environment;
+5. Mark `src` folder as root directory;
-5. Install project dependencies:
+6. Install project dependencies:
    1. `pip install -r requirements.txt`
-6. Run the commands for further project dependencies:
+7. Run the commands for further project dependencies:
    1. `poetry lock --no-update`
    2. `poetry install`
+8. Run main project script:
+   1. `python src/main.py`

 ### Using Docker